Salvation; deliverance, preservation, and safety

 From the Greek

 It has been said that you never truly know someone until you’ve walked a mile in their shoes.
 This has been the reality for Soteria CDC—a ministry born from the personal experiences of a life redeemed while in prison.
 As Jerry Blassingame was serving a 20-year sentence, he gained an understanding of the troubles facing men and women when they are released from prison.
-He connected with the other inmates and eventually saw himself as a prime candidate to help change the patterns.
-He formed an idea for a ministry that would speak to ex-prisoners, teach them life skills, and help them rebuild themselves and their communities.
+He connected with other incarcerated individuals and eventually saw himself as a prime candidate to help change the patterns.
+He formed an idea for a ministry that would speak to men re-entering society, teach them life skills, and help them rebuild themselves and their communities.
 That ministry was Soteria CDC.

 Pastor Jerry opened the doors of Soteria World Outreach Ministries (SWOM), a prison ministry, transitional housing provider, and mentorship program for men and women released from South Carolina prisons.